ericrenone/Ludigo/README.md

 ## Overview

-LudigoOS-OpenClaw is a production-ready deterministic multi-agent operating system designed for verifiable AI intelligence.
-Built on the axiom "Logic as Play," it transforms rigid computation into joyful, creative exploration through game-like rules and emergent behaviors.
-The system ensures bit-identical reproducibility across platforms using Q16.16 fixed-point arithmetic, seeded RNGs, and the TRUE-PATH cryptographic verification protocol.
+LudigoOS-OpenClaw is a deterministic multi-agent operating system designed for verifiable AI intelligence.
+Built on the axiom "Logic as Play," the system ensures bit-identical reproducibility across platforms using Q16.16 fixed-point arithmetic, seeded RNGs, and the TRUE-PATH cryptographic verification protocol.

 Key principles:
 - **Determinism**: Perfect reproducibility for AI agents, eliminating floating-point variance.